 After submitting their work, encourage students to look back at the multiple choice questions they got wrong and ask, “Why was my answer incorrect?”
 (Refer to our Error Analysis guide for tips and downloadable resources.)

-In Session 2, students will begin working on the Applied Reading & Writing lesson that corresponds to the Direct Instruction lesson they completed in Session 1.
-To get started, review the topic and Essential Question from the CERCA Set.
+In Session 2, students will begin working on the Writing Lesson that corresponds to the Direct Instruction lesson they completed in Session 1.
+To get started, review the topic and Class Discussion Question from the Writing Module.

-Using their devices, have students write a response to the short answer prompt in Step 1 of the Applied Reading & Writing lesson.
+Using their devices, have students write a response to the short answer prompt in Step 1 of the Writing Lesson.
 Their answers can be referenced later when writing their formal essay in Step 6.

 Next, ask students to break up into three stations for the following activities.
 (Tip: If possible, set stations up before class to save time.)